How long does it take to find a condo to rent in Chiang Mai?

 Whatever the reason to depart prematurely from the condo, rental contracts in Thailand set out in black and white that if the tenant ends the lease ahead of the pre-agreed move-out date, they’ll forfeit every single baht of their security deposit.
-And where a break or takeover clause is clearly spelled out in the lease agreement, the decision to return the security deposit or not rests solely at the landlord’s discretion.
+And where a break or takeover clause is clearly spelt out in the lease agreement, the decision to return the security deposit or not rests solely at the landlord’s discretion.

 How do I renew my lease?